 Daniel Tiger's Neighborhood is another sweet show about a young tiger whose family and friends all treat each other with respect and kindness.
 The show is based on the original Daniel Striped Tiger from Mister Rogers' Neighborhood, so there's even a bit of a nostalgic element to the show.

 Kids can watch it on PBS Kids or stream episodes from YouTube.

 Franklin the turtle lives in a forest neighborhood with his family, goes on sweet adventures with his pal Bear, and generally lives in a simple time that kids will be sure to enjoy.

-You can watch full episodes of The Smurfs on its official YouTube channel.
+full episodes of The Smurfs on its official YouTube channel.
+'Puffin Rock'

 Tumble Leaf is also nature-themed, with bright happy colors and a slow, gently pace for kids who might want to learn a little science with Fig the Fox.
+'Lily's Driftwood Bay'